 Adult Immersion Program

-The 2015 Francis O'Neill Irish Arts Week Adult Program offers classes and events Saturday, June 27 through Wednesday, July 1 (please click here for at-a-glance schedule).
+The 2016 Francis O'Neill Irish Arts Week Adult Program offers classes and events Sunday, June 26 through Saturday, July 2 (please click here for at-a-glance schedule).

 There is something for everyone, whether you have never played an instrument, love to sing, or have played an instrument for years.
 Everyone can participate in this unforgettable week that celebrates the unique art forms of traditional Irish music, song and dance.

 - Singers, Dancers and Beginning Players: No Experience Necessary